pgagarinov/pytorch-hyperlight/README.md

 # PyTorch Hyperlight

-**The opionated micro-framework built as a thin [PyTorch-Lightning](https://pytorchlightning.ai/) and [Ray Tune](https://docs.ray.io/en/master/tune/) wrapper built to push the boundaries of simplicity even futher.**
+**The opinionated micro-framework built as a thin [PyTorch-Lightning](https://pytorchlightning.ai/) and [Ray Tune](https://docs.ray.io/en/master/tune/) wrapper built to push the boundaries of simplicity even further.**

  * *Neither the author nor the project do not have any relation to PyTorch-Lightning Team or Ray project.*
  * *PyTorch Hyperlight is not a fork as it does not modify (and there are no such plans) any of PyTorch-Lightning or Ray Tune code and is built on top of the forementioned frameworks.*

+## PyTorch Hyperlight key principles
+ * *No wheel reinvention* Parts of PyTorch Lightning or Ray Tune that already provide simple enough interfaces are used as is.
+PyTorch Hyperlight just makes use of those frameworks easier by minimizing an amount of boilerplate code.
+ * *Opinionated approach* that doesn't try to be flexible for every possible task.
+Instead PyTorch Hyperlight tries to address fewer usecase better by providing pre-configured integrations and functionaly out of the box.
+ * *Minimalistic user-facing API* allows to do research by using a single `Runner` class that is similar to PyTorch Lightning's `Trainer` but is a higher-level abstraction.
+ * *Expect both model and data as definitions, not as data*.
+All this is done to minimize problems with Ray Tune which runs trails in separate processes.
+For
+    * training/validation data this means that Hyperlight API expects a user to provide *a function that returns DataLoaders*, not ready-to-use DataLoader.
+Of course you can attach data to your functions with `functools.partion` but this is not recommended.
+    * model it means that Hyperlight API (namely `Runner`'s methods) expects a user to provide a class defining a model, not the model itself.

 ## Features
  * All hyper-parameters are defined in a single dictionary.
  * Integrated plotting of training, validation and testing stage metrics.
  * Pre-configured integration with Ray Tune for [ASHA](https://docs.ray.io/en/master/tune/api_docs/schedulers.html#tune-scheduler-hyperband) scheduler and [HyperOpt](https://docs.ray.io/en/latest/tune/api_docs/suggestion.html#hyperopt-tune-suggest-hyperopt-hyperoptsearch) optimization algorithm for out of the box hyper-parameter tuning.
- * Loggging the training progress on console (via [tabule](https://github.com/astanin/python-tabulate) library)
+ * Logging the training progress on console (via [tabule](https://github.com/astanin/python-tabulate) library)
  * Pre-configured integration with WandB that works for both single runs and hyper-parameter optimization runs (via Ray Tune)

 ## Assumptions
-As most of opionated frameworks PyTorch Hyperlight makes few assumptions about the way you organize your code:
+As most of opinionated frameworks PyTorch Hyperlight makes few assumptions about the way you organize your code:

 * You are familiar with [PyTorch-Lightning](https://pytorchlightning.ai/), if not - refer to [PyTorch Lightning awesome documentation](https://pytorch-lightning.readthedocs.io/en/stable/).

+* Runner

 * Metrics that you log from your PyTorch Lightning module should have pre-defined prefixes and suffixes:
      * "val", "train" or "test" ("val_f1_step" for example) as a prefix
      * "epoch" or "step" ("train_f1_epoch" for example) as a suffix

 * DataLoaders should be returned by a function as a dictionary.
 The function should have "batch_size" as a regular parameter and "n_workers" as a key word parameter.
+They reason PyTorch Hyperlight doesn't rely on LightningDataModule from PyTorch Lightning is LightningDataModule might contains some data that would have to be serialized in the master process and de-serialized in each Ray Tune worker (workers are responsible for running hyper-parameter search trials).
 * WandB API key should be in the plain text file `~/.wandb_api_key`